What Is Business Viability?

 Viability is like trust.
 When your trust in someone is shaken, it's almost impossible to get it back.
 And when a business loses its profitability, that's difficult to recover.
 So viability is linked to profit, but also to both solvency and liquidity.

-How Do I Make Sure My Business is Viable?
+How to Make Sure Your Business is Viable

 Viability is tricky to define and create, but there are some key factors to making a business viable.
 Consider these factors in comparison to your business, and take steps to increase viability.